-Information about our senior securities is shown in the following table as of December 31, 2011, 2010, 2009 and 2008.
-The information contained in the table for the years ended December 31, 2010 and 2009 and the period from March 4, 2008 (inception) to December 31, 2008 has been derived from our audited financial statements.
+Information about our senior securities is shown in the following table as of September 30, 2011, December 31, 2010, December 31, 2009 and December 31, 2008.
+The information contained in the table for the years ended December 31, 2010 and 2009 and the period from March 4, 2008 (inception) to December 31, 2008 has been derived from our audited financial statements and the information contained in the table in respect of September 30, 2011 has been derived from unaudited financial data.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Current Borrowings" for more detailed information regarding the senior securities.

-Treasury Co Involuntary Average Asset Liquidation Market overage Preference Value 'Unit(2) per Unit(3) per Unit(4)
+Class and Year Outs Excl Tr Sect (dolla Amount standing lusive of reasury urities (1) r amounts nillions) Asset Coverage per Unit (2) Involuntary Liquidation Preference per Unit (3) Average Market Value per Unit(4)

 Credit Facilities

-2011 \$ 64.6 \$ 3,012 - N/A
+2011 (as of September 30, 2011) \$ 81.9 \$ 2,617 N/A

-2010 \$ 87.4 \$ 2,455 - N/A
+2010 \$ 87.4 \$ 2,455 N/A

-2009 \$ 64.2 \$ 1,927 - N/A
+2009 \$ 64.2 \$ 1,927 N/A

-2008 \$ 63.7 \$ 1,782 - N/A
+2008 \$ 63.7 \$ 1,782 N/A

-(1) Total amount of senior securities outstanding at the end of the period presented.

-(2) Asset coverage per unit is the ratio of the total carrying value of our total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
-Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness.

-(3) The amount of which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
-The "-" in this column indicates that the SEC expressly does not require this information to be disclosed for certain types of securities.

-(4) Not applicable because senior securities are not registered for public trading.
+- (1) Total amount of senior securities outstanding at the end of the period presented. - (2) Asset coverage per unit is the ratio of the total carrying value of our total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
+Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness. - (3) The amount of which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
+The "-" in this column indicates that the SEC expressly does not require this information to be disclosed for certain types of securities. - (4) Not applicable because senior securities are not registered for public trading.